Helping You Keep What Is Yours

-The Difference Between Marital Property and Separate Property
+The Difference Between Marital And Separate Property

 Property you owned prior to getting married is separate property and not subject to division during a divorce.
-Aside from inheritances and a few other exceptions, all property acquired during the marriage is considered marital property and subject to division.
+Aside from inheritances and a few other exceptions, all property acquired during the marriage is considered marital and subject to division.

 Complex Property Division

-On the surface, classifying property as marital or separate may seem fairly straightforward.
+On the surface, classifying assets as marital or separate may seem fairly straightforward.
 In some cases it is.
 However, it frequently gets complex.
 For example, what if you bought a house prior to getting married, but then paid for the majority of it during the marriage?
 What if you got an inheritance, but put it into a joint bank account and lost track of it?

-Sometimes, the nature of the property makes division complex.
+Sometimes, the nature of the asset makes division complex.
 For example, determining the value of a family-owned business may require the assistance of a forensic accountant.
 Pensions and retirement accounts are also subject to property division.
 Our lawyers have the knowledge to address even the most challenging asset division cases.

-Contact a New York Marital Asset Division Lawyer for a Free Consultation
+Contact A New York Marital Asset Division Lawyer For A Free Consultation

-Call 800-419-7751 or send an e-mail to schedule a free consultation with one of our experienced Queens property division lawyers.
+Call 800-419-7751 or send an email to schedule a free consultation with one of our experienced Queens property division lawyers.
 We are available 24 hours a day in emergency situations.
 Se habla español.